 Engagements in this space are executed through our Singapore presence, under relevant placement mandates, working with investors familiar with pre-IPO positioning and off-market participation.

-Acquisitions require capital that aligns with the transaction — not just at entry, but through integration and post-close stability.
+Acquisitions require capital that aligns with the transaction.
+Not just at entry, but through integration and post-close stability.

 The objective is not completion alone, but structural coherence after the deal closes.